 All students should have adequate English skills.

-If you want to study towards a Bachelor of Science with an endorsement in Biosecurity you will need to take the following courses in your first year:
+If you want to study towards a Bachelor of Science with an endorsement in Biosecurity you will need to take the following courses in your first year, and combine it with the Biological Sciences major:

 - BIOL 111 Cellular Biology and Biochemistry